 One of the city’s more unusual pieces of architecture, the Flatiron Building can be hard to shoot because its perspective changes dramatically depending on where you’re standing.
 For a view that captures its triangular shape, stand a little further back on the traffic island where Fifth Avenue veers off into 24th Street.
 Or to snap the building’s eastern flank, position yourself on the edge of Madison Square Park (you can also include some foliage in your frame from this vantage point).
 Avoid taking your photo early in the morning unless you want the shadows of other buildings cast across the Flatiron’s facade.
 And while you’re in Madison Square Park, stop for a bite (if you’re willing to brave the queue) at the original Shake Shack location.
 Or, for a more classic side of New York, head to the vintage 1929 luncheonette, Eisenberg’s Sandwich Shop, on Fifth Avenue.

-See also 15 Best Small Towns in New York
+See also 45 Free Things to Do in New York City

 View of Times Square from aboveFrom high above in the Marriott Marquis, the crowds in Times Square just add to the atmosphere © Mikki Brammer / Lonely Planet